nettantra/grunt-patch/README.md

 #### options.separator
 Type: `String`
-Default value: `',  '`
+Default value: `false`

 This is a string value which can either be the path of a patch file or the patch string itself.
+This is a required option

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, the default options are used to patch an input file named `input.default` with `default.patch` to output a patched file named `output.default.patched`.

 ```js
 grunt.initConfig({